Kholid060/v-intersect/README.md

 **Note**: for `root` prop, you need to pass the element class or id i.e `.content` or `#content`

 ## Polyfill
-The IntersectionObserver API currently is not available in all browsers [(IE11, Safari and iOS Safari)](http://caniuse.com/#feat=intersectionobserver).
+This plugin uses The IntersectionObserver API, and currently it is not available in all browsers [(IE11, Safari and iOS Safari)](http://caniuse.com/#feat=intersectionobserver).
 If you intend to support these browsers, you can include [WICG IntersectionObserver Polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) to your bundle.